ergoplatform/ergodocs/docs/dev/protocol/tx/read-only-inputs.md

 # Data Inputs

-This section provides an overview of data inputs in the Ergo Platform Blockchain.
+This section provides an overview of data inputs in Ergo.
 It explains the concept of data inputs, their benefits, and their usage in transactions.

 ## Understanding Data Inputs